 The cost of defending and enforcing patents has grown prohibitively high.
 To help manage these costs, Congress introduced the AIA with new laws designed to streamline awards of patents, raise the quality of examination processes and cost effectively resolve disputes over validity.
 Under the umbrella of the newly created Patent Trial and Appeal Board (PTAB), core aspects of resolving validity disputes are now governed by newly designed post-grant opposition proceedings.
 The PTAB has been designed to leverage the USPTO’s regulatory and technical expertise in patent reexamination by expanding its scope to include other validity disputes in quasi-litigation contexts.
 This will potentially allow parties to resolve validity disputes without introducing the high costs and complicated proceedings of in-court litigation to the opposition process.

-To help clients strategically navigate these new waters, the Fenwick & West Post-Grant Proceedings practice leverages its extensive experience in collaboratively representing third-party challengers and patent holders in ex parte and inter partes patent reexamination proceedings that cross over with parallel litigation.
-Moreover, the group includes practitioners who regularly represent and advise companies from startups up to large enterprises in cross-over disputes, thereby providing an understanding of the unique business goals and challenges facing companies at different stages.
-This experience brings with it unique insights for developing cost-effective, and as importantly, business-focused, strategies for dealing with patent disputes.
+To help clients strategically navigate these new waters, the Fenwick post-grant proceedings practice leverages its extensive experience in collaboratively representing third-party challengers and patent holders in ex parte and inter partes patent reexamination proceedings that cross over with parallel litigation.